proteinevolution/Toolkit/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

-We are committed to providing a welcoming and inspiring community for all and expect our code of conduct to be honored.
-Anyone who violates this code of conduct may be banned from the community.

 ## Our Pledge

 In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.